Rollczi/LiteCommands-IntelliJPlugin/README.md

 A plugin for IntelliJ IDEA that provides support for the [LiteCommands](https://github.com/Rollczi/LiteCommands) framework.
 LiteCommands is an annotation-based command framework that can be used with Velocity, Bukkit, Paper, BungeeCord, and other implementations.

 With 🔌 LiteCommands plugin, you can easily develop your commands within the IntelliJ IDEA environment.
-The plugin provides annotations inspections, ~~tools for creating new command classes~~, ~~syntax highlighting~~, ~~code completion~~, and other useful features to make your development experience smoother and more efficient.
+The plugin provides annotations inspections, tools for creating new command classes, syntax highlighting, ~~code completion~~, and other useful features to make your development experience smoother and more efficient.

 ## Links
 - [Discord](https://discord.gg/6cUhkj6uZJ)